joegenius98/react-advanced-2020/README.md

+# Learning React from freeCodeCamp's YouTube Channel

-This repository is my own version of the React Advanced tutorial by John Smilga.
+This repository is my own version of the [React Advanced tutorial](https://youtu.be/4UZrsTqkcW4) by John Smilga on freeCodeCamp's YouTube channel.
 It includes my personalized notes as I learn React.

 Originally from John Smilga's README file: